Harish-sr/Kubernetes_deploy/README.md

     --discovery-token-ca-cert-hash sha256:9356ca0d1ce463d89a2f50c469e6f325c61b2a7eae9b8c7b48ba52a1fbd40f4c**.
    **Validate:** Go back to master node to check for all the new worker nodes created using command **kubectl get nodes**

 **NOTE:** All the worker nodes have to be setup within 24 hours after token generation on the master node.
-If we want to add nodes at any time after 24 hours, follow the below steps.
+If not or if more nodes are to be added later any time after 24 hours, follow the steps detailed in section **Scaling Kubernetes and adding more workers**.

+## Scaling Kubernetes and Adding Workers

+**Steps on the master node:**
+1. Execute command **kubeadm token create** which will generate output similar to **5didvk.d09sbcov8ph2amjw**
+1. To get the value of **--discovery-token-ca-cert-hash**, execute the following command chain on the master node, **openssl x509 -pubkey -in /etc/kubernetes/pki/ca.crt | openssl rsa -pubin -outform der 2>/dev/null | \
+   openssl dgst -sha256 -hex | sed 's/^.* //'**
+   The output of this command will be similar to **8cb2de97839780a412b93877f8507ad6c94f73add17d5d7058e91741c9d5ec78**
+1. With both the above tokens form the join command like, **kubeadm join 10.23.126.1:6443 --token 5didvk.d09sbcov8ph2amjw \
+    --discovery-token-ca-cert-hash sha256:8cb2de97839780a412b93877f8507ad6c94f73add17d5d7058e91741c9d5ec78**.

+**Steps on the worker nodes:**
+1. Follow all the steps mentioned for the worker node above and use the tokens generated in the previous steps under **Steps on the master node** for the join command.

+## Removing Workers
+1. Login to the node
+1. Execute command **sudo su** to change to root user
+1. Execute command **kubeadm reset** to reset master
+1. Execute command **rm -rf **
+1. Execute command **rm -rf **
+1. Execute command **yum remove kubeadm kubectl kubelet docker**

+## Reset Kubernetes master
+1. Login to the node
+1. Execute command **sudo su** to change to root user
+1. Execute command **kubeadm reset** to reset master
+1. Execute command **rm -rf **
+1. Execute command **rm -rf **
+1. Execute command **yum remove kubeadm kubectl kubelet docker**

     ##############################Application deployment#############################
 1. install the latest spark cluster using https://github.com/kubernetes/examples/tree/master/staging/spark
 2. download from git location"github clone https://github.com/kubernetes/examples.git"